- I am a complete beginner/very unfit/can not touch my toes, are your classes suitable for me?

 A – Most definitely.
 I strive to make my classes accessible to all levels.
 You are encouraged to work within your current capabilities and level of fitness.
 I strongly discourage competitiveness.
 Yoga teaches us to listen to our own bodies and do what is right for US.

 A – If you have health concerns you should speak to your G.P. in the first instance to get a diagnosis and a recommendation on whether Yoga is advisable.
 In most cases, Yoga is suitable or even recommended, but best to check with a medical professional.

-A – We limit the number of practitioners per class so as to provide a good experience.
-This means that most classes fill up quite quickly, so it is best to book.
+A – I limit the number of practitioners per class so as to provide a good experience.
+This means that most classes fill up quite quickly, so it is necessary to book.
 You can easily check availability in the online booking system.

 A – They are one hour and 15 minutes long, One hour and 30 minutes for the restorative ones..

 A – My classes draw from various Hatha Yoga traditions such as Ashtanga, Vinyasa Flow and Sivananda.
-The practices emphasise proper breathing and include individual asanas (postures) and sequences such as the Surya Namaskara, or “salute to the sun”, or vinyasa flow.
+The practices emphasise proper breathing and include individual asanas (postures) and sequences such as the Surya Namaskara, or “salute to the sun”.

 A – You can find the terms and conditions here.

 A – Although I obviously need to make a living, I don’t want money to be what is stopping anyone from practising Yoga.
-Speak to me, I offer concessions.
+On the booking page there are coupon codes that can be used to book the online classes at half price or for free.